CD3/cd3-conan-packages/README.md

 ```

 The `--build missing` option tells conan to download the source code and build any project that are not in the local cache.
-Since the `install.py` script does not build any packages, this will download and build `libField`.
+Since the `export-recipes.py` script does not _build_ any packages, this will download and build `libField`.
 But this will only be done
 once.
-If you require `libField` from another project, conan will use the package that it already build.
+If you require `libField` from another project (with the same version and settings), conan will use the package that it already build.

 Running `conan install` will create a script named `activate.sh` (or `activate.bat` on Windows).
 This script contains
-environment variable settings that tell CMake how to find the dependencies, so to build your project, just run:
+environment variable settings that tell CMake how to find the dependencies, so to build your project, you can just run:

 ```
 $ source activate.sh